Ta Chuang / The Power of the GreatThunder in Heaven

 FirstNine

 Power in the toes.
 Continuing brings misfortune.
-There is assurance.
+This is certainly true.

 Small Image